spacetelescope/jwst/docs/jwst/cube_build/main.rst

 .. _weighting:

-weighting
+Weighting
 +++++++++

 The best algorithm with which to combine the irregularly-distributed samples of the point cloud to a rectilinear data cube is the subject of ongoing study, and depends on both the optical characteristics of the IFU and the science goals of a particular observing program.
 At present there are two approaches to weighting the detector pixels.
-The default method uses a flux-conserving variant of Shephards method in which the value of a given element of the cube is a distance-weighted average of all point-cloud members within a given region of influence.
-The second approach is to use a 3-D drizzling techniuqe.
+The default method uses a flux-conserving variant of Shepard's method in which the value of a given element of the cube is a distance-weighted average of all point-cloud members within a given region of influence.
+The second approach is to use a 3-D drizzling technique.

-Shephards method of weighting
+Shepard's method of weighting
 ##############################

 In order to explain this method we will introduce the follow definitions: